UKHomeOffice/dq-acl-sftp-python/README.md

 [![Docker Repository on Quay](https://quay.io/repository/ukhomeofficedigital/dq-acl-sftp-python/status "Docker Repository on Quay")](https://quay.io/repository/ukhomeofficedigital/dq-acl-sftp-python)

-A collection of Docker containers and RDS instance running a data pipeline.
-Tasks include:
+A Docker container that runs the following Tasks:
 - FTP LIST and check against a table in RDS PostgreSQL, add if required
 - FTP GET from a remote FTP server
 - Running virus check on each file pulled from FTP by sending them to ClamAV API